tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 and locally-accessible names remain accessible while all other names are resolved using the user preference.

+Resolution on behalf of system traffic, such as interactions required to detect and access a Captive Network Portal, require the use of the default Direct Resolver.
+System traffic SHOULD have an exception to this algorithm, and only use Steps 2 and 5 (those that use a resolver provisioned by the local network).
+Further deployment considerations for captive networks and walled-garden networks can be found in {{captive}}.

 ## Oblivious Resolution {#oblivious}

 For all privacy-sensitive connection queries for names that do not correspond